Free UK Shipping | New & Existing US Duties, Fees, Taxes & Tariffs Covered By Us

 Handweaving takes precision and patience, with each warp prepared by hand and meticulously threaded through the shafts of the loom.

-Our SIGNATURE Collection is all handwoven with British alpaca here in our Edinburgh atelier.
-Each piece is one-of-a-kind and can take between three days and three weeks to create.
+Our Handwoven Collections are all handwoven with British alpaca here in our Edinburgh atelier.
+Each piece can take between three days and three weeks to create.
 Every scarf, shawl, wrap and throw is woven individually, and given our signature hand stitched tassels while on the loom.

 Once weaving is complete there is a lengthy finishing process involving washing, streaming, stitching and brushing – all by hand.
 This is how the beautifully soft handle and elegant drape is achieved.

-It has taken years for our weavers to attain the skill and knowledge required to create our handwoven items, and we are proud to be helping to sustain the craft of handweaving here in Scotland.
+It has taken years for our weavers to attain the skill and knowledge required to create our handwoven items, and we are proud to be helping to sustain the craft of handweaving here in Scotland and be the largest employer of handweavers in Britain.

 Araminta Campbell Atelier Weaving Workshop